AdobeDocs/experience-manager-learn.en/help/cloud-service/migration/moving-to-aem-as-a-cloud-service/content-migration/faq.md

 +   Continue working on on-premise / AMS Prod author
 +   From now on, run all other proof of migration cycles with `wipe=true`
     + Note this operation migrates full node store, but only modified blobs as opposed to entire blobs.
 The previous set of blobs are there in the Azure blob store of target AEMaaCS instance.
-    + Use this proof of migrations for measuring the migration duration, user mapping, Testing, validation of all other functionalities
+    + Use this proof of migrations for measuring the migration duration, testing, validation of all other functionalities
 +   Finally, before the week of go-live, perform a wipe=true migration
     + Connect the Dynamic Media on AEMaaCS
     + Disconnect DM config from AEM on-premises source